Product Designer

 Everything in the Product Designer role, plus:

-• Product knowledge: Deeply understand the technology and features of the group(s) you are assigned and proactively learn others.
+- Product knowledge: Deeply understand the technology and features of your group and proactively learn about other groups.

-• Deliverables: Create deliverables for the group(s) you support (for example: JTBD, UX Scorecards, competitive evaluations, low fidelity wireframes, high fidelity mockups, prototypes, journey maps, storyboards, design vision, and so on) that help define the vision and execution of solving real user problems through the user experience.
+- Deliverables: Create deliverables for your group (for example: JTBD, UX Scorecards, competitive evaluations, low fidelity wireframes, high fidelity mockups, prototypes, journey maps, storyboards, design vision, and so on) that help define the vision and execution of solving real user problems through the user experience.

-• UI copy: Collaborate early and often with a Technical Writer on microcopy to ensure user experiences are efficient.
+- UI copy: Collaborate early and often with a technical writer on microcopy to ensure user experiences are efficient.
 Help improve docs and incorporate documentation within the UI as needed to assist users in moving through their workflows.

-• UX debt: Help reduce the creation of additional UX debt with MVCs and advocating within your group(s) the importance of releasing value to users.
-Identify and influence the prioritization to fix UX debt when it occurs.
+- Deferred UX: Help reduce the creation of additional deferred UX with MVCs and advocate within your group the importance of releasing value to users.
+Identify and influence the prioritization to fix deferred UX when it occurs.

-• Cross-stage collaboration: Support your Product Design Manager and Product Manager in identifying dependencies between groups and stages and advocating for cross-stage collaboration when needed.
+- Cross-stage collaboration: Support your product design manager and product manager in identifying dependencies between groups and stages and advocating for cross-stage collaboration when needed.

 Staff Product Designer